Man looking at his watch while reviewing a document

 Conclusion

-The RMD notice requirement is primarily for reminder purposes.
+The RMD notice is primarily a reminder notice.
 An RMD calculated by an IRA custodian or trustee to fulfill its annual RMD notice requirement may not be completely accurate due to certain assumptions and unknowns including balance adjustments that could produce understated or overstated RMD amounts.
 Additionally, keep in mind that an IRA owner has the ultimate responsibility for calculating and taking his/her RMDs.

 For an opportunity to learn more about IRAs and other tax-advantaged accounts including Health Savings Accounts and Coverdell Education Savings Accounts, consider the Wolters Kluwer IRA Library or our on-demand video training offered on a variety of topics.
 Go here to learn more about training opportunities available to you, or you can call us at 1-800-552-9408.